Find relief from vein problems.

 Healthy leg veins have valves that keep blood flowing to the heart.
 Venous reflux disease develops when the valves stop working properly and allow blood to flow backward (i.e., reflux) and pool in the lower leg veins.

-If venous reflux disease is left untreated, symptoms can worsen over time.
+If venous reflux disease is left untreated, there is an increased risk of blood clots and symptoms can worsen over time.
 Your doctor can help you understand if you have this condition.

 Superficial venous reflux disease may cause the following signs and symptoms in your legs: